Amir-Sharafi-86/Tarkhine-Food/README.md

 # Tarkhine-food
-this is a landig Website whth TailwindCss and This is a fast food restaurant project
+this is a landig Website With TailwindCss and This is a fast food restaurant project
 # installiation
 Npm run TailwindCss
 # Technologies